dhartunian/cockroachdb-mcp-server/README.md

 2. "Can you show me the schema for the 'users' table in the 'testdb' database?"
 3. "Run this query on my database: SELECT * FROM users LIMIT 10"
 4. "Debug this query and suggest improvements: SELECT * FROM orders WHERE customer_id = 123"
+5. "Show me information about all nodes in my CockroachDB cluster"

 ## Security Considerations

-Be careful when configuring database access.
+- Be careful when configuring database access.
 Consider using a read-only user for the connection if you only need to query data.
+- The auth token is used to access the CockroachDB admin UI API.
+Make sure to keep this token secure.

 ## Troubleshooting

 - If you encounter connection issues, verify your database credentials and ensure the CockroachDB instance is accessible from your machine.
 - For SQL errors, check the server logs for detailed error messages.
 - If Claude can't see the server, verify the configuration file is properly formatted and the path to the server.js file is correct.
+- For cluster metadata resources, ensure you've provided a valid auth token and that the admin UI is accessible on port 8080.